matthewbrahms/google-dev-frontend/README.md

-# Grow with Google Scholarship
+# Grow with Google Front-End Dev Scholarship
 _Hosted by Udacity_

 This is my personal code repository for this course, and is exclusively mine (including errors).